MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 In Exercise 4, you created an Azure IoT Edge module named _objectCountingModule_.
 This skeleton project can use as a starting point for your development project.

-Unmodified, the role of this module is to maintain a count of messages that are passed through it from the _SimulatedTemperatureSensor_ module.
+Unmodified, the role of this module is to maintain a running count of messages routed to it, each message is then enriched with the current count, then depending on routing rules either routed to the next module or upstream to Azure IoT Hub.

 Often modules in an Azure IoT Edge solution will act as a pipeline.
 Messages are _routed_ from one module to another, and then finally _$upstream_ to Azure IoT.